Property Taxes are due on July 2, 2021.

 First, claim your Homeowner Grant if you are eligible.
 The homeowner grant must be claimed online; paper grant forms will not be accepted in 2021.
 (Read more about the homeowner grant.)

 Then, pay your taxes using one of the methods below.
 Property taxes are due July 2, 2021.
 If your payment is late a ten percent (10%) penalty is applied to the unpaid amount, including unclaimed Home Owner Grants.

 - To avoid penalty, your payment and Home Owner Grant application must be received by the Property Tax Payment Due Date.

-- The Home Owner Grant must be applied for each year and can be claimed online as soon as you receive your notice.
+- If eligible, the Home Owner Grant must be applied for each year and must be claimed online.

 - Personal cheques - payable to City of Colwood

 - Post dated personal cheques.
 Please note that dishonoured cheques constitute non-payment of taxes and will be subject to penalty, interest and a returned cheque fee.